-Saul Leiter - Sunday Morning, The Cloisters, 1947

-More photoshoot ideas...
+Saul Leiter - Sunday Morning, The Cloisters, 1947 More photoshoot ideas...

-Some other ideas for disrupting Selfie conventions:

-• The Boring Location Selfie -

-Take a series of Selfies in the most unremarkable, unattractive and unmemorable locations you can find.

-The Deadpan Selfie -

-Take a series of Selfies in which you look at the camera with a completely deadpan, unemotional, expressionless face.

-• The Unusual Pet Selfie -

-Take a series of Selfies with slugs, worms, pigeons and other 'pets' which you adopt momentarily for the purposes of the picture.

-• The Disappearing Selfie -

-Take a series of Selfies in which only a tiny portion of your head is visible (a few stray hairs or the top of an ear, for example).

-• The Upside-Down Selfie -

-Take a series of Selfies either with your head upside down or, in the normal way but making sure you rotate the photograph by 180 degrees before publishing it.
+Some other ideas for disrupting Selfie conventions: • The Boring Location Selfie - Take a series of Selfies in the most unremarkable, unattractive and unmemorable locations you can find. • The Deadpan Selfie - Take a series of Selfies in which you look at the camera with a completely deadpan, unemotional, expressionless face.
+The Unusual Pet Selfie - Take a series of Selfies with slugs, worms, pigeons and other 'pets' which you adopt momentarily for the purposes of the picture.
+The Disappearing Selfie - Take a series of Selfies in which only a tiny portion of your head is visible (a few stray hairs or the top of an ear, for example). • The Upside-Down Selfie - Take a series of Selfies either with your head upside down or, in the normal way but making sure you rotate the photograph by 180 degrees before publishing it.
 Links to assessment:

-Assessment Objective 1: Develop ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding.
-Assessment Objective 2: Explore and select appropriate resources, media, materials, techniques and processes, reviewing and refining their ideas as work develops.
-Assessment Objective 3: Record ideas, observations and insights relevant to intentions, reflecting critically on work and progress.
-Assessment objective 4: Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.
+Assessment Objective 1: Develop ideas through investigations, demonstrating critical understanding of sources.
+Assessment Objective 2: Refine work by exploring ideas, selecting and experimenting with appropriate media, materials, techniques and processes.
+Assessment Objective 3: Record ideas, observations and insights relevant to intentions as work progresses.
+Assessment objective 4: Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language